 A: You can check the video codec of your AVI file using a media information tool like MediaInfo or VLC.
 Then refer to the list of supported codecs on the official DaVinci Resolve website.

 A: No, DaVinci Resolve does not have a feature to automatically convert and import those unsupported video files.
-You'll need to use a third-party video transcoder to convert the file.
+You'll need to use a third-party video transcoding software to convert the file.

 A: In this case, make sure the AVI file is not corrupted or encrypted, and you may need to seek help from a professional video editor or contact DaVinci Resolve support for further assistance.

-HD Video Converter Factory Pro, a great Swiss army knife of A/V processing, works as a novice-oriented video editor, converter, downloader, recorder, compressor, GIF maker.
+HD Video Converter Factory Pro, a great Swiss army knife of video and audio processing, works as a novice-oriented video editor, converter, downloader, recorder, compressor, GIF maker.
 Get the all-in-one app here!